devnull-tools/soda/README.md

 ## Namespaces

 The namespaces are single directories in _scripts_.
-By default, the *common* namespace is always included.
+By default, the *common* and *soda* namespaces are always imported.
 You can include other namespaces using the **import** function.

 Namespaces are useful if you have a set of scripts that you should use only on specific cases.